GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 or a designated file.
 Alternatively, you can tell PSL to write to a memory buffer instead and then receive a structure with the final plot (or partial plot) containing a long text string.
-The full structure definition can be found in :ref:`GMT_PS <struct-postscript>`.
+The full structure definition can be found in :ref:`GMT_POSTSCRIPT <struct-postscript>`.

 .. _struct-postscript2:

 .. code-block:: c

-   struct GMT_PS {	/* Single container for a chunk of PostScript text */
+   struct GMT_POSTSCRIPT {	/* Single container for a chunk of PostScript text */
        size_t n_alloc;                  /* Size of array allocated so far */
        size_t n;                        /* Length of data array so far */ unsigned int mode;               /* Bit-flag for header (1) and trailer (2) */